-He has been driven-hard, and himself is he-who-is-bowed-down, and he is not opening his mouth, like the Sheep to the Slaughtering he is conducted along, and like the ewe [Rachel] to the faces of those-who-shear-her has been mute, and he is not opening his mouth.
+He has been driven-hard, and himself is he-who-is-bowed-down, and he is not opening his mouth, according as the Sheep to the Slaughtering he is conducted along, and according as the ewe [Rachel] to the faces of those-who-shear-her, has been mute, and he is not opening his mouth.

 Isaiah 53:7 literal

 This sounds like it could be similar to our modern idea of “world” as that collective human force that carries us along whether we like it or not, and hence the adage, “to go against the flow”.
 The world goes…and it takes you with it.
 If it invents the phone, you will be inevitably be compelled to use it if you want to survive.
 If it discards the phone and invents the smartphone and Facebook, you will inevitably be compelled to use it to survive.
 Going against the flow of the world is always, I think, a drastic move with tough isolating consequences.
 One is forced to weigh the pros and cons, and it is never easy.
 The only alternative, as I see it, is to rule the world.